dnlk/tui-outliner/README.md

 ## Running from Pycharm (recommended)
 - Set `venv` virtualenv as the python interpreter.
 - Run `app.py -e` to launch a dedicated console.
 - Alternatively, run with `-e` to run the app in the IDE console output.
+(This may be broken - see issue #2)
   - Make sure to enable "Emulate terminal in output console"
 ## Running from Windows console (cmd)
 - Nothing special - this should just work